lcn-kul/madress-2023/README.md

 # madress-2023

 ## 1. Overview
-Source code for LCN submission for MADReSS challenge.
+Source code for LCN submission for ADReSS-M challenge (formerly called MADReSS).

 ## 2. Installation
 *Note: this software was developed for Linux.*